Acceleration On U.S. Cryptocurrency Regulation?

 What’s at stake?
-As reported in The New York Times, Russia is at the center of the.
-Last year, about 74 percent of global ransomware revenue, or more than $400 million worth of cryptocurrency, went to entities that are probably affiliated with Russia in some way, according to a by the blockchain-tracking firm Chainalysis.
+As reported in The New York Times, Russia is at the center of the growing ransomware industry.
+Last year, about 74 percent of global ransomware revenue, or more than $400 million worth of cryptocurrency, went to entities that are probably affiliated with Russia in some way, according to a Feb.
+14 report by the blockchain-tracking firm Chainalysis.

 To be clear, cryptocurrency is also used for good.
-Coindesk notes that nearly ’s difficult to rely on traditional banks, some Ukrainians are turning to crypto as an alternative to Ukrainian financial institutions.so far to supply Ukraine with fuel, food, and bulletproof vests.
-And in a where it
+Coindesk notes that nearly $100 million has been fundraised so far to supply Ukraine with fuel, food, and bulletproof vests.
+And in a situation where it’s difficult to rely on traditional banks, some Ukrainians are turning to crypto as an alternative to Ukrainian financial institutions.

 But concern about Russia’s ability to skirt sanctions with cryptocurrencies mounts.
-Even before Russia invaded Ukraine, the U.S. Treasury in Octoberthat cryptocurrencies posed an to the American sanctions program and that U.S. authorities needed to educate themselves about the technology.
+Even before Russia invaded Ukraine, the U.S. Treasury in October warned that cryptocurrencies posed an increasingly serious threat to the American sanctions program and that U.S. authorities needed to educate themselves about the technology.

 Meanwhile, the electronic nature of crypto is such that criminals can move money around, but it’s also easier to track them.
 Chainalysis co-founder Jonathan Levin, who testified before the Senate Banking Committee on Understanding the Role of Digital Assets in Illicit Finance last week, said “the transparency of blockchains enhances the ability of policymakers and law enforcement to detect, disrupt and, ultimately, deter illicit activity”.